Thanks, everybody, for being here during the Rush Honeymoon Week.

 It's the Rush Limbaugh Show.

-Mark Davis filling in and be right with you on the phones next.
+I'll be right with you on the phones next.

-Mark Davis filling in from WBAP, Dallas Fort Worth, Texas.
+Mark Davis filling in from WBAP, Dallas-Fort Worth, Texas.

-Uh Politico has a story of uh of Jesse Jackson Jr. weighing in, not just on the presidential profanity issue, which is please just a tiny little nugget, but one on which many can obsess, apparently.
+And to your calls here in a second, Politico has a story of Jesse Jackson Jr. weighing in not just on the presidential profanity issue, which is please just a tiny little nugget, but one on which many can obsess, apparently.

-Uh, but about uh the overall response.
+But about the overall response.

 Jesse Jr.'s quote, no more cursing.

-A reference to uh the Obama remark to Matt Lauer about finding out who's you know what to kick.
+A reference to the Obama remark to Matt Lauer about finding out who's you know what to kick.

 Instead, Jesse Jr. said the president needs to address the nation and focus it.